glouppe/info8006-introduction-to-ai/lecture10.md

 and
 $$p(\mathbf{s},\mathbf{y}\_{1:T}|\mathbf{Q}) = a\_{s\_0, s\_1} \prod\_{t=1}^T b\_{s\_t}(\mathbf{y}\_t) a\_{s\_t s\_{t+1}}.$$

-From this formulation, all model parameters can be efficiently estimated from a corpus of training utterances with expectation-minimization.
+From this formulation, all model parameters can be efficiently estimated from a corpus of training utterances with expectation-maximization.

 ---